 Bob, the previous owner of our quarry, was a well known passionate fossil collector who personally collected thousands of fossil specimens from several quarries within his 340 plus acres including the quarry which we now own.
 He started the "Buena Vista Museum," located in Bakersfield, to house and display his vast collection.
 Many of these fossils are still there on display today.

 Some of the remaining quarries are still owned by the Ernst family.
-Bob Ernst's son, Rob, has developed them into "The Ernst Quarries" a paid to dig site where the public can experience digging for there own fossils in the STH bonebed.
+Bob Ernst's son, Rob, has developed them into "The Ernst Quarries" a paid to dig site where the public can experience digging for their own fossils in the STH bonebed.

 If rain is plentiful, we see an abundance of beautiful springtime flowers on the quarry and surrounding acres